-3-5 Years From R
+3-5 Years From Retirement

+- Attend a free MSRS pre-retirement seminar.

+More information about seminars is available at: www.msrs.state.mn.us

+- Determine MNDCP

+Catch-Up eligibility.
+The

+Catch-Up Provision allows

+you to contribute up to

+double the standard

+maximum contribution

+limit for three consecutive

+calendar year prior to

+reaching your normal

+retirement age.
+Contact

+MSRS to find out if you

+are eligible.

-- Attend a free MSR pre-retirement sem More information a seminars is availab www.msrs.state.mn. - Determine MNDCF Catch-Up eligibility Catch-Up Provision you to contribute un double the standar maximum contribun limit for three cons calendar year prior reaching your norm retirement age.
-Co MSRS to find out it are eligible. - Prepare a retireme budget.
-Compare y budget against you pension benefit, So Security, MNDCP a any other retirement income to see if you need to save more
+- Prepare a retirement budget.
+Compare your budget against your MSRS pension benefit, Social Security, MNDCP and any other retirement income to see if you may need to save more.